 Rethinking Hosting Costs

-Many businesses overprovision their cloud resources out of caution or simply leave test environments running continuously.
+Many businesses, though acting out of caution, overprovision their cloud resources or leave test environments running continuously.
 Others pay premium rates for resources that could be scheduled to run only when needed.
+For example, we have observed instances where organizations were paying for capacity they did not need, leading to substantial, yet avoidable, expenses.
+The challenge here is to balance agility with cost control, ensuring that resources are optimized for actual demand.

 The Open Source Advantage